M0nica/flask_weather/README.md

 `weather.html` displays the weather information and displays appropriate weather icon (https://erikflowers.github.io/weather-icons/) based on what the current weather is.

+To display temperature in Celsius instead of Fahrenheit, use `celsius = True` in `config.py`

 ## Sample Output:

 ### Today's Weather Forecast for Brooklyn, New York